jrrdeshmukh-astro/Khandoba-Secure-Docs/docs/SHAREEXTENSION_LAUNCHSERVICES_ERRORS.md

 Failed to initialize client context with error Error Domain=NSOSStatusErrorDomain Code=-54 "process may not map database" -[RTIInputSystemClient remoteTextInputSessionWithID:performInputOperation:] perform input operation requires a valid sessionID
 Error creating the CFMessagePort needed to communicate with PPT.
+[UISceneHosting-com.khandoba.securedocs:UIHostedScene-com.apple.ContactsUI.ContactsViewService-...]
+No scene exists for this identity (didUpdateClientSettingsWithDiff)
 ```

 ## Why These Errors Occur

-These errors are **expected behavior** in iOS app extensions because:
+These errors are **expected behavior** in iOS app extensions and system frameworks because:

 1. **Sandboxed Environment**: Share Extensions run in a restricted sandbox with limited system access
 2. **Launch Services Database**: Extensions don't have full access to the Launch Services database (used for app launching and registration)
 3. **System Services**: Some system services (like text input system, CFMessagePort) aren't fully available to extensions
 4. **Security Model**: iOS intentionally restricts extension access to prevent security issues
+5. **ContactsUI Scene Warning**: When using `CNContactPickerViewController`, iOS creates a scene for the ContactsUI service.
+The "No scene exists" warning occurs during scene lifecycle transitions and is harmless - the contact picker still works correctly

 ## Are These Errors Critical?

 **No.** These errors are:
-- ✅ **Harmless warnings** - They don't affect Share Extension functionality
+- ✅ **Harmless warnings** - They don't affect Share Extension or contact picker functionality
-- ✅ **Expected behavior** - iOS extensions are designed with these restrictions
+- ✅ **Expected behavior** - iOS extensions and system frameworks are designed with these restrictions
 - ✅ **Not user-visible** - Users won't see these errors
-- ✅ **Common** - Most iOS extensions see similar warnings
+- ✅ **Common** - Most iOS extensions and apps using ContactsUI see similar warnings
+- ✅ **System-level noise** - These are iOS framework internal warnings, not your app's errors

 ## When to Worry